Selected Work

 notifications on every deploy provide a paper trail with

-commit diffs, author attribution, and direct links to
+commit diffs, author attribution, and links to the

 GitHub Actions